 Nice to know: The British singer Rita Ora was born in the Kosovo capital, Pristina.
-Her videoclip Shine Ya Light is recorded in her birthplace.
+Her videoclip Shine Ya Light takes place in her hometown.
 Rita Ora is an ethnic Albanian, just like most of the inhabitants of the city.
 They write the name of the capital with a ‘h’ (Prishtina).
 Serbians say ‘Priština’.
 Another famous singer, Dua Lipa, is originally from this town.
 Just like Era Istrefi!

 A twenty minute drive out of Pristina will lead you to the international airport Adem Jashari.

 - Curious about tips from real locals about food, culture, music, and shopping?

 - See below a small and very nice video about Pristina

 Tourism in Kosovo Planning a holiday to Kosovo?
 Have a day off in the small Balkan state?
 The country has a lot to offer.
 Beautiful